-24. The method of payment will be made as described in The Geotechnical Guidance Manual for:
+- 27. The method of payment will be made as described in The Geotechnical Guidance Manual or herein for: - (A).

-(A).
 Mobilization of Equipment.
-Mobilization and demobilization of drill equipment will be paid per drill crew as follows: \$250.00 administrative fee plus \$4.00 per mile, from the drilling firms office to the project site, up to a maximum of 500 miles (round trip) A drill crew is defined as personnel, drill rig, equipment, materials, and all items necessary to drill and sample in accordance with the Specifications.
-Mileage will be determined using the Official Kentucky Highway Map.
+Mobilization and demobilization of drill equipment will be paid per drill crew as follows: \$250 administrative fee plus \$4.00 per mile, measured from the drilling firm's home office to the project site, up to a typical maximum of 500 miles (round trip).
+Additional mobilization distance may be approved by KYTC.
+A drill crew is defined as personnel, drill rig, equipment, materials, and all items necessary to drill and sample in accordance with the Specifications.
+Mileage will be determined using the Official Kentucky Highway Map. - (B).

-(B).
 Mobilization (including demobilization) costs for a sub-contracted dozer or track hoe and operator shall be paid at the hourly rate bid price, for a total of two hours for each project.
 The two hours applies to subcontracted dozer company only.
 All dozer and track hoe working time must be preapproved by the Geotechnical Branch.

-(C).
-Mobilization (including demobilization) cost for a company owned dozer or track hoe and operator shall be paid as follows: \$250.00 administrative fee plus \$4.00 per mile, from the drilling firms office to the project site, up to maximum of 500 miles (roundtrip) Mileage will be determined using the Official Kentucky Highway Map.
+Excess dozer work, as determined by KYTC, will not be compensated. - (C).
+Mobilization (including demobilization) cost for a company owned dozer or track hoe and operator shall be paid as follows: \$250 administrative fee plus \$4.00 per mile, measured from the drilling firm's home office to the project site, up to a typical maximum of 500 miles (round trip).
+Additional mobilization distance may be approved by KYTC.
+Mileage will be determined using the Official Kentucky Highway Map.
 All dozer and track hoe working time must be preapproved by the Geotechnical Branch.

-(D).
+Excess dozer work, as determined by KYTC will not be compensated. - (D).
 Grouting intervals are paid for by price per foot and includes all labor and materials necessary to seal the hole.
-Grouting material shall be cement or bentonite.
+Grouting material shall be cement or bentonite. - (E).

-(E).
 Drilling operations on property of the railroad, Forest Service, Corps of Engineers, etc. may require additional time and effort.
 Any required costs or fees (i.e., flagmen) shall be invoiced as charged.
-Also an administrative fee of \$1000.00 per project will be allowed for dealing with the entities.
-If the actual cost for dealing with these entities exceeds \$1000.00 the Department will consider payment for actual cost incurred.
-Sufficient documentation is required or additional payment.

-(F).
-Mobilization (including demobilization) costs for Company-Owned Floating Equipment, shall be negotiated per project.
+Also an administrative fee of up to \$1000 per project (with documentation) may be allowed for dealing with the entities with prior approval of KYTC.
+If the actual cost for dealing with these entities exceeds \$1000 the Department will consider payment for actual cost incurred.
+Sufficient documentation is required for additional payment. - (F).
+Mobilization (including demobilization) costs for Company-Owned Floating Equipment, shall be negotiated per project. - (G).

-(G).
 Subcontracted Towboat and/or Barge and crew shall be paid for at invoiced cost.
-An administrative fee of \$1000.00 shall be allowed to cover communications with towboat/barge contractor and all necessary coordination, permits, etc., required by the Corps of Engineers and/or others.
+An administrative fee of up to \$1000 (with documentation) shall be allowed to cover communications with towboat/barge contractor and all necessary coordination, permits, etc., required by the Corps of Engineers and/or others. - (H).

-(H).
 Company-Owned Towboat and/or Barge and crew shall be negotiated per project.
-An administrative fee of \$1000.00 shall be allowed to cover all necessary coordination, permits etc., required by the Corps of Engineers and/or others.

-(I).
-For items E, G and H if vendor cost exceeds \$1000.00 and the extra cost can be justified the extra cost may be reimbursed.
+An administrative fee of up to \$1000 (with documentation) shall be allowed to cover all necessary coordination, permits etc., required by the Corps of Engineers and/or others. - (I).
+For items E, G and H if vendor cost exceeds \$1000 and the extra cost can be justified the extra cost may be reimbursed at the discretion of KYTC. - (J).

-(J).
 Reclamation Materials and other required materials are paid for at actual cost (with receipts for materials).
 The receipts shall only show items & cost for materials purchased & used for each individual project.
 Any overhead or administrative fee for buying reclamation materials shall be included in your unit price for Reclamation.
-These materials include the following:

-- 1. Seed

-- 2. Straw
+These materials include the following: - 1.
+Seed - 2.
+Straw

-- 3. Rock (crushed aggregate #57)
+3. Rock (crushed aggregate #57)